NVIDIA/gdrcopy/README.md

 plain host memory (caveats apply here).

 A simple by-product of it is a copy library with the following characteristics:
-- Zero-latency, as it is driven by the CPU.
+- very low overhead, as it is driven by the CPU.
+As a reference, currently a cudaMemcpy can incur in a 6-7us overhead.

 - An initial memory "pinning" phase is required, which is potentially expensive, 10us-1ms depending on the buffer size.